hindbkl/Networks_Project/README.md

 ![](https://github.com/hindbkl/Networks_Project/blob/master/images/reg.png)

 - Messages page :
 On the left of this page, the list of contacts is displayed, with a search bar above it.
-By writing any string in the search bar and clicking on the search button, the program displays a new list of contacts whose name containes the string.
+By writing any string in the search bar and clicking on the search button, the program displays a new list of contacts whose name contains the string.
 By not writing anything in the search bar and clicking on the button, the program displays all the contacts.
 When you click on a contact, the program will display all the messages between the user and the contact (if they already talked to each other) on the right side of the page.
 After selecting a contact, the user can write any message on the message bar, and by clicking on the send button, the message is added to the list of messages above.
 The user can choose to click on the log out button too, which will disconnect the user and send him back to the log in page.

 ![](https://github.com/hindbkl/Networks_Project/blob/master/images/msg.png)